ski-freak/quartz/content/notes/Navigation/Trackmania Resources.md

 ## TM Transition Bank
 Just a collection of images of interesting transitions and jumps.
+Should be pretty useful since it seems that a lot of transitions seem to get forgotten and almost never used while a few are very common and used all the time.

-If you have one I should add, just send me an image of it on discord @skifreak.
+- If you have a transition I should add, just send me an image of it on discord @skifreak.
 - Only on grid transitions, items allowed.
 - Lmk if there are any duplicates and I'll remove them.
 - The page names are based on height/block type, not surface or level of banking.
 It should be obvious what this means when you start looking.
-Oh and
+- I'd like to avoid adding 15 slightly different versions of the same transition.
 ---
 - [[Transition Bank - Road-Road]]
 - [[Transition Bank - Road-2m]]